maciejmikosik/stork/doc/namespace.md

       append("!")(message)
     }

 However, `append` function is not defined in the same `source.stork` file.
-It is defined in core library in `lang/stream/source.stork` file, so its qualified name is `lang.stream.append`.
+It is defined in core library in `lang/stream/source.stork` file, so its qualified name is `lang/stream/append`.
 In order to access it, it has to be imported.
 Functions defined in `source.stork` file can access functions from other namespaces by listing qualified names of those functions in `import.stork` file in the same directory.
 You can think of `source.stork` file and `import.stork` file in same directory as single unit of what would be single file in any other language.
 To make above example work we need to create `import.stork` file in the same directory as `source.stork` file.

     ┣━import.stork
     ┃ ┣━━━━━━━━━━━━━━━━━━━━┓
-    ┃ ┃ lang.stream.append ┃
+    ┃ ┃ lang/stream/append ┃
     ┃ ┗━━━━━━━━━━━━━━━━━━━━┛
     ┗━source.stork
       ┣━━━━━━━━━━━━━━━━━━━━━━━━┓